mercyXp/Labs/README.md

 # Labs
-This is a collection of all the laboratory works I did during my studies at Tomsk State University(TSU).
+- This is a collection of all the laboratory works I did during my studies at Tomsk State University(TSU).

 ##program of study
-*02.03.03-Mathematical Support, Software and Admnistration of Information Systems(DeVops)
+<i>02.03.03-Mathematical Support, Software and Admnistration of Information Systems(DeVops)</i>